Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/osm-data/0600-12-15-getting-data.md

 url="http://overpass-api.de/api/interpreter?data=(node($ll_lat,$ll_lon,$ur_lat,$ur_lon);<;rel(br););out meta;"
 wget -O $file "$url"
 ```
->What happens here? (for the curious who do not want to read the full query language documentation)
+>What happens here (for the curious who do not want to read the full query language documentation)?
 >node(...) selects all nodes within a bounding box;
 >< recurses up fully, i.e. selects all ways containing these nodes and all relations containing these nodes and ways;
 >rel(br) selects all parent relations of relations obtained so far (otherwise master relations would not be obtained)
 >